Clifford Brodie Frith: Ornithologist

 Frith commenced his ornithological career at the Natural History Museum, London, where he worked from 1967 to 1970.
 Most of 1968 was spent in tropical Australia on the Fifth Harold Hall Australian Expedition to the Kimberley and Arnhem Land areas.
 He was resident ornithological staff scientist on Aldabra Atoll in the Indian Ocean for the Royal Society of London from 1972 to 1973.
 He then lived on Phuket Island in southern Thailand until moving the Australia to live.

 Since 1977, Frith, with his wife Dawn W. Frith, has studied various aspects of tropical rainforest avifauna in Australia, New Guinea, and elsewhere for over three decades.
 His studies have resulted in many scientific publications on the behaviour, nesting biology, mating systems, and systematics of bowerbirds, birds of paradise, and other rainforest-dwelling bird species.
 He has produced two major ornithological text books: The Birds of Paradise: Paradisaeidae (1998), and The Bowerbirds: Ptilonorhynchidae (2004).

-Photographer

-Frith is also a professional natural history photographer whose still photographs have appeared in many general and specialist books and magazines worldwide.
-He has photographed wildlife, people and scenics for several major projects, including the books: Daintree- Where the Rainforest Meets the Reef (1985), by Rupert Russell; A Fragile Paradise (1989), by Andrew Mitchell; The Great Forest (1989), by Mark O'Connor; and Hinchinbrook Island - The Land Time Forgot (1988), by Arthur and Margaret Thorsborne.
-Several of his photographs also appear in most of Sir David Attenborough's various natural history titles, and his images also illustrate the Frith & Frith self-published books.